pytest-dev/pytest-rerunfailures/CONTRIBUTING.rst

    Afterwards ``pre-commit`` will run whenever you commit.

+   Note that this is automatically done when running ``tox -e linting``.

    https://pre-commit.com/ is a framework for managing and maintaining multi-language pre-commit hooks to ensure code-style and code formatting is consistent.